This page is for Google Chrome/Chrome OS bypasses

 1: Open the locked form twice.

 2: Click "Continue" on both at the exact same time.
-Using touchscreen will help a lot.
+Using a touchscreen will help a lot.

 3: Click the Overview button (not Alt+Tab, that closes the quiz) on your keyboard.